RogerVFbr/serverless-quarkus-spring-lambda-sqs/README.md

     ```
     npm install
     ```
-4. Use your **pom.xml** to update the project's dependencies.
+4. Open the project in your preferred IDE and use your **pom.xml** to update the project's dependencies.

-## Service Credentials
+## Service credentials
-It's strongly advisable, and a good practice to provide a new IAM user for each new created service for security purposes.
+It's strongly advisable, and a good practice to provide a new IAM user for each newly created service for security purposes.
 Whether you create a new IAM user or reuse one, you will need it to have the proper *policies* attached so you can actually deploy the service via infrastucture-as-code (*Serverless Framework*).
 Make sure the IAM user you choose for this project has at least full